manyducksco/dolla/README.md

 > TODO: Write about why Dolla was started and what it's all about.

-- Borne of frustration using React and similar libs (useEffect, referential equality, a pain to integrate other libs into its lifecycle, need to hunt for libraries to move beyond Hello World).
+- Borne of frustration using React and similar libs (useEffect, referential equality, a pain to integrate other libs into its lifecycle, need to hunt for libraries to move much beyond Hello World).
 - Merges ideas from my favorite libraries and frameworks (Solid/Knockout, Choo, Svelte, i18next, etc) into one curated set designed to work well together.
 - Opinionated (with the _correct_ opinions).
 - Many mainstream libraries seem too big for what they do.
 The entirety of Dolla is less than half the size of [`react-router`](https://bundlephobia.com/package/react-router@7.1.5).